-Voyeuristic Disorder Effects:
+Voyeuristic Disorder Effects

-A person who suffers from voyeuristic disorder can feel emotional distress, isolated, fear of being judged by others, and humiliation.
+A person who suffers from voyeuristic disorder can feel emotional distress, isolation, fear of being judged by others, and humiliation.
 All of these will negatively impact relationships.
-The partner of individuals with voyeuristic disorder might also feel inadequate, unattractive, or concerned about the consequences and complications this disorder can have.
+The partner of individuals with the voyeuristic disorder might also feel inadequate, unattractive, or concerned about the consequences and complications this disorder can have.
 A couple with one person in the relationship having this disorder should seek appropriate couples therapy.

 Complications of Voyeuristic Disorder:

 The complications for individuals with Voyeuristic Disorder include hyper-sexuality.
 This is having a very frequent and extremely high sex drive.
 The person had problems controlling their thoughts, urges, and behaviors.
-A person with this disorder can can develop other paraphilias or other mental health disturbances such as depression, anxiety, etc.
+A person with this disorder can develop other paraphilias or other mental health disturbances such as depression, anxiety, etc.

 Voyeuristic Disorder Diagnosis: